cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 We can use various commands to generate reports about timing and area.
 The `report_timing` command will show the critical path through the design.
 Part of the report is displayed below.
-Note that this report was generated using a clock constraint of 400ps.

 ```
 dc_shell> report_timing -nets
- ...
  Point                                      Fanout Incr  Path
  ---------------------------------------------------------------
  clock ideal_clock1 (rise edge)                    0.00  0.00